Share This Craft

 Note: The alcohol gets the glass really clean, which helps the paint adhere to the glass.

 - While the glass is drying, cut out stencil.
 If you bought a package of stencils, just cut out the letter you wish to use.
-If you are making your own stencil, see my DIY Stencil instructions below.
+If you are making your own stencil, see the DIY Stencil instructions below.

 - Use tape to stick the stencil to the glass.